GSA Ascend (Pool 1): What does it take to win?

 What is GSA Ascend?

-• Pool 1 (10 awards) – Infrastructure as a Service, Platform as a Service (IaaS, PaaS)
+- Pool 1 (10 awards) – Infrastructure as a Service, Platform as a Service (IaaS, PaaS)

-• Pool 2 (number of awards TBD)– Software as a Service (SaaS)
+- Pool 2 (number of awards TBD)– Software as a Service (SaaS)

-• Pool 3 (number of awards TBD) – Cloud-Related IT Professional Services
+- Pool 3 (number of awards TBD) – Cloud-Related IT Professional Services

-When you see terms like IaaS, PaaS, and SaaS, you may assume that companies like AWS, Microsoft Azure, and Salesforce are pursuing GSA Ascend which is not the case here.
+When you see terms like IaaS, PaaS, and SaaS, you may assume that companies like AWS, Microsoft Azure, and Salesforce are pursuing GSA Ascend – this is not the case here.
 Those companies sell through IT Value-Added-Resellers (IT VARs) on contracts like CIO-CS and NASA SEWP and through other large integrators.
 GSA is looking for cloud-related IT professional services companies to pursue GSA Ascend.

-In this article, we will breakdown the GSA Ascend proposal response requirements and share what we think it will take to win one of the seats on GSA Ascend.
+In this article, we will break down the GSA Ascend proposal response requirements and share what we think it will take to win one of the seats on GSA Ascend.

 Proposal Response & Requirements